| Home Earth

 Type: Parliamentary Democracy

-Dependency status: Autonomous territory of the Netherlands; full autonomy in internal affairs obtained in 1986; responsible for defense and foreign affairs is the Dutch Government .
+Dependency status: Constituent country of the Kingdom of the Netherlands; full autonomy in internal affairs obtained in 1986; responsible for defense and foreign affairs is the Dutch Government.

 Location: Caribbean, island in the South Caribbean Sea, north of Venezuela.